 Putting decisions of this magnitude in the hands of the people they affect is the right thing to do.
 The people of Arkansas should have the right to decide how many casinos there are.
 If they don’t want them, so be it.
 If they do, the state shouldn’t be able to stand in the way on moral, or any other, grounds.

 Even more states are moving towards this model.
-A question on the Florida ballot in November will ask if future gambling expansion questions should go to referendum.
+The future of Florida gambling will become clearer in November when a ballot measure will ask if future gambling expansion proposals should go to referendum.
 On the surface, this will make it more difficult for casinos to move in.
 However, it also puts such decisions where they truly belong — in the hands of voters.
 Plus, it makes sure no casino will ever go where it isn’t wanted.

 Keeping the money at home